Pattern Hopf algebras: Substructure algebras

 \section{Substructure algebras}

-In this section, we present the properties of the framework of combinatorial presheaves and associative presheaves, introduced above, and describe the construction of the pattern Hopf algebra mentioned in \cref{thm:conHopfalgebra}.
-We establish that for a combinatorial presheaf $h$, $\mathcal{A}(h)$ is an algebra (see \cref{thm:algfunctor}).
-Moreover, if $h$ is connected and endowed with an associative structure, then $\mathcal{A}(h)$ is a Hopf algebra (see \cref{thm:Hopffunctorp2}).
-We also describe the space of primitive elements in $\mathcal{A}(h)$, clarify that $\mathcal{A}$ is in fact functorial (see \cref{thm:functoriality}), and find some identities and properties of the pattern funtions in \cref{prop:Magnum,prop:representable}.
+In this section we describe the construction of the pattern Hopf algebra mentioned in \cref{thm:conHopfalgebra}.
+We establish that for a combinatorial presheaf $h$, $\mathcal{A}(h)$ is an algebra; see \cref{thm:algfunctor}.
+Moreover, if $h$ is connected and endowed with an associative structure, then $\mathcal{A}(h)$ is a Hopf algebra; see \cref{thm:conHopfalgebra}.
+We also describe the space of primitive elements in $\mathcal{A}(h)$, clarify that $\mathcal{A}$ is in fact functorial; see \cref{thm:functoriality}, and find some identities and properties of the pattern functions in \cref{prop:Magnum,prop:representable}.